How to get a dog responsibly

 - Ask about mum's history, and how many litters she has had It is against the law to breed a bitch more than six times in her lifetime and during any period of three years, not more than three litters of pups are to be born to a bitch.
 If the breeder has more than six breeding bitches, they are required to be registered as a Dog Breeding Establishment.

 - Have the puppies been wormed?
 Puppies are especially at risk from worm infections.
 Roundworms can be passed from the mother before birth, and after, through her milk.
 Infestation may cause weight loss, a swollen abdomen, vomiting and diarrhoea.
 A worming regime which is appropriate for your puppy/dog should be discussed with your registered vet.
 This will depend on your dog's age and lifestyle.

 - Have the puppies had any vaccinations?
 If so, when is the next dose due?
 Puppies should be vaccinated at 6-9 weeks of age and then again at 10-12 weeks.
 They will become fully protected two weeks after the second vaccination.
 (There may be a requirement for a further vaccination at 16 weeks in some cases but your vet will discuss this with you).
 You will need to do this if the breeder has not.

 - Does the puppy look healthy – clean eyes, ears and bottom?
 If the puppy is unwell, collect him another day.
 If he’s still ill, then do not take him and try another breeder.
-If you are at all suspicious of the surroundings or the breeder, report them to the ISPCA.
+If you are at all suspicious of the surroundings or the breeder, report them to the ISPCA or DSPCA if in Dublin.
 Please don't purchase the puppy as you will just be fuelling the trade.

 - What should I feed my puppy?
 Do you have a diet sheet to take away?
 A good breeder will give you enough food to continue exactly the same diet for a couple of days.
 They should also give you a diet sheet that shows how feeding should change as your puppy grows.